PaloAltoNetworks/prisma-cloud-docs/api/descriptions/authenticate/callback_oidc_get.md

 (Applicable only for an OpenID connect service provider.)
-Accepts the authentication response when the OpenID connect service provider successfully autheticates a user.
+Accepts the authentication response when an OpenID connect service provider successfully autheticates a user.